maitreverge/minishell_101/ressources/maitreverge/README.md

 The `fstat` function is a standard C function that gets the status of an open file.

-- ***Function Description***:: `fstat` gets the status of the open file associated with the file descriptor fd and fills in the buffer pointed to by buf.
+- ***Function Description***: `fstat` gets the status of the open file associated with the file descriptor fd and fills in the buffer pointed to by buf.
 It returns 0 on success, and -1 on error.

 - ***Prototype***: `int fstat(int fd, struct stat *buf);`